-What is college cross country like?
-I have been running over 28 years, which includes eight years of varsity track between high school and college, plus coaching college cross country.
+What is college cross-country running like?
+I have been running over 30 years, which includes eight years of varsity track between high school and college, plus coaching college cross country.

 At the college level, cross country is different from high school mainly because the races are longer (5.2 miles/8K versus 2-3 miles).
 Depending on the school and division, training can start as early as July or August, several weeks before classes resume.
 During the main season, you will train five days a week, compete on the fifth and have one day off.
 But many coaches will still advise going for an easy run by yourself on that day.
 To fit everyone’s schedule, races are usually held on Saturday, either in the morning or afternoon.